fulgid0/Paste_Scraper/README.md

 # Paste_Scraper

+The aim is scrap for file stored on one of pastebin-like services, and save the finding on the DB.
+Shortly also chatGPT funtionality will be implemented in order to automatically describe the finding and alert on any sensible information found (like emails, credentials, api kyes...)

 ## SCHEMA
 ### Dictionary:
 Contains all words collected by default repository, or (if provided via CLI) specific dictionary file.
 It tracks also success occurences for statics reasons (via 'UsageCount' field).